 - Excellence in DASH Award (First Place), 2018.
 For our work on adaptive bitrate (ABR) algorithms that are now part of the MPEG-DASH video player reference standard and widely used in commercial video streaming.

 - College Outstanding Teacher Award (COTA), College of Natural Sciences, UMass, Amherst, 2014.
-One among two chosen that year from the college that had 550 faculty in 13 departments and 2 schools.
+One of two chosen that year from the college with 550 faculty in 13 departments and 2 schools.

-3) Distributed Algorithms and Architectures.
+5) Distributed Algorithms and Architectures.
 CDNs are among the largest distributed systems in the world with potentially quarter-a-million servers deployed in a 1000+ locations around the world.
 CDNs use sophisticated algorithms and architectures to provide scalable internet services.
-Examples of our research deployed in production systems include (i) a highly-scalable transport layer for streaming live video content that carried the largest online events of the day, such as the Super Bowl and World cup soccer, (ii) mechanisms for routing user requests to a proximal server, (iii) tools for provisioning caches in edge servers, and (iv) client-side algorithms for video bitrate adaptation.
+Examples of our research deployed in production systems include (i) a highly-scalable transport layer for streaming live video content that carried the largest online events of the day, such as the Super Bowl and World cup soccer, (ii) mechanisms for routing user requests to a proximal server, and (iii) tools for provisioning caches in edge servers,